orocommerce/documentation/user_guide/pricing/configuration/global_pricing.rst

      .. note:: Price lists with higher priority are on top.

-   * **Offset Of Processing CPL Prices** --- A time frame (in hours) before the scheduled price change when the price list recalculation and reindex should happen to prepare the future actual prices in the OroCommerce front store.
+   * **Offset Of Processing CPL Prices** --- A time frame (in hours) before the scheduled price change when the price list recalculation and reindex should happen to prepare the future actual prices in the OroCommerce storefront.

    .. that should be sustained between the price recalculation for the prices with the resource consuming conditions (e.g. when the price auto-calculation formula depends on the attribute of the item that is not directly related to the product).
 The complex price recalculation is deferred and happens on schedule, in bulk, for all prices that are awaiting to be updated since the previous run.